seaky/nspanel_pro_tools_apk/README.md

 Launch selected application after device reboot
 #### Wait for WIFI
 Start selected application after WIFI connection is established
+#### Whatchdog
+Monitoring selected app daily if it is not running, then it starts it.
 #### Switch to app
 Switch to selected application

+### system ui (in 2.2.0)
+****
+#### NavigationBar
+Always shows the system level navigation bar.

+#### NavigationBar on swipe up
+Available if NavigationBar is turned off.
+An edge swipe up enables the navigation bar for X seconds.

+#### NotificationBar on swipe down
+Shows the system level notification bar by edge swipe down.
+Originally it is disabled in Sonoff system.

 ### other
 ****